Final Portfolio

 Feel free to use

-for some (or all) chunks.
+#| code-fold: truefor some (or all) chunks.
 This will hide your code until the user clicks to open it.

 Any data sets you use should be available via a URL or in a standard R package so I have access to the data.
 You can create a

-directory and put CSV, JSON, or Excel data sets there if they are not already available via a URL else where.
-Then use[text](url)
+datadirectory and put CSV, JSON, or Excel data sets there if they are not already available via a URL else where.
+Then use[text](url)to include a link to the data in your document.

 Also add

-to your YAML header.
+code-tools: trueto your YAML header.
 This will let me see the source document if I need to.

 One of the goals for this project is to learn how to learn more.
 Another is to use a variety of graphical elements.
 So you may want to read Exercise 5 and Exercise 6 before starting the rest of the assignment.